-- 1. Children with an EHCP naming Atherton High School - 2.
-'Looked after Children' and previously looked after children.
+- 1. 'Looked after Children' and previously looked after children.
 Previously looked after children are children who were looked after but, ceased to be so because they were adopted (or became subject to a residence order or special guardianship order).
-Applications for previously looked after children must be supported with appropriate evidence i.e. a copy of the adoption order, residence order or special guardianship order).
+Applications for previously looked after children must be supported with appropriate evidence i.e. a copy of the adoption order, residence order or special guardianship order). - 2.
+Children with a sibling (the term "sibling" means a full, half, adopted or fostered brother or sister, or other child living permanently within the same household) on roll at Atherton High School in Years 7 to 11 at the time of the proposed admission.

-- 3. Children with a sibling (the term "sibling" means a full, half, adopted or fostered brother or sister, or other child living permanently within the same household) on roll at Atherton High School in Years 7 to 11 at the time of the proposed admission. - 4.
-Children living closest to the School, measured in a straight line from the home address to the front gates of the School.
+3. Children living closest to the school, measured in a straight line from the home address to the front gates of the School.